-Note: We mentioned it earlier, but we'll stress it again: Hand-washing these cookware sets will increase their lifespan significantly and prevent scratches.
+Note: We mentioned it earlier, but we'll stress it again: They're technically dishwasher safe, but hand-washing these sets will increase their lifespan significantly and prevent scratches.
 After all, handwashing them only takes a minute at most, so you're not losing any convenience by doing so.

-Winner: Both cookware sets are easy to clean.
-However, with the All-Clad set in particular, I've noticed that when washing the pans, any remnants of food just slide right off the non-stick surface.
+Winner: Both sets are easy to clean and dishwasher-safe.
+However, with the All-Clad cookware set in particular, I've noticed that when washing the pans, any remnants of food just slide right off the non-stick surface.